 The sculpted heads of the four American presidents at Mount Rushmore are 60 feet (18.29 meters) high.
 Here are some answers to some of the most common questions plus a few other interesting facts about Mount Rushmore Monument:

-- Who built Mount Rushmore?
-Gutzon Borglum who was 60 when he began sculpting
+- Sculpter Gutzon Borglum was 60 when he began work on Mt Rushmore

 - Mount Rushmore presidents took 14 years to complete

 - Mount Rushmore cost less than 1 million dollar to make (over 17 million in today’s dollars)

 - Sculptor Gutzon Borglum was assisted by over 400 workers

 - The Mount Rushmore sculpture was completed safely with no casualties

 - Each of the eyes of the Mount Rushmore presidents are 11 feet wide

-- Each of the noses are about 20 feet high
+- Each of the president’s noses are about 20 feet high

-- Each mouth is about 18 feet wide
+- Each president’s mouth is about 18 feet wide

 - The elevation of Mount Rushmore monument is about 5,500 feet above sea level

 Mount Rushmore Construction

-The work required exquisite talent and precise craftsmanship, and it was definitely very difficult to complete the construction of this historical landmark.
-The construction workers began sculpting Mount Rushmore with egg-shaped masses of rock.
+The rock face carving required exceptional talent and precise craftsmanship, and it was definitely very difficult to complete the construction of this historical landmark.
+The construction workers first began sculpting Mount Rushmore with egg-shaped masses of rock.
 Huge boulders were cleared with the use of dynamite to carve out the general shapes of the Mount Rushmore presidents’ heads.
 To finish the sculpture, Gutzon Borglum and his crew had to remove approximately 400 thousand tons of rock from the site.

-Mount Rushmore National Memorial rests on more than 500 hectares of land and is part of the Mount Rushmore National Park under the management of the National Park Service.
-More than 2 million tourists visit Mount Rushmore annually.
+Mount Rushmore National Memorial rests on more than 500 hectares of land and is part of the Mount Rushmore National Park, under the management of the National Park Service.
+Nearly 3 million tourists visit Mount Rushmore annually.